kwilkos/cxf/benchmark/performance/README.txt

 As described in the installation notes, extract the cxf binary distribution archive into an installation directory under the root drive.
-This creates the sub-directory cxffire, which includes all of the product directories.
+This creates the sub-directory build, which includes all of the product directories.

 1. setup the build Enviroment